ShivankkDwivedi/Data-Analyst-Internship/README.md

-# Data-Analyst-Internship
+# Internship At Yoshops
-As a Data Analyst Intern in YoSHOPS, i will share my project tasks here.
-This is a great challenge for me to enhance my skill in Python and Power BI
+As a Data Analyst Intern at Yoshops, an online platform selling a variety of products, I was tasked with analyzing eight different datasets and creating dashboards for each within Power BI.